ojadeyemi/hoopqueens/app/README.md

 ## Viewing the Database

-To view the data in `hoopqueens.sqlite`, install the [SQLite Viewer extension for VS Code](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite).
-After installing, open VS Code, find the `hoopqueens.sqlite` file in your project, and click on it to browse and inspect the database tables and data.
+To view the data in `hoopqueens.db`, install the [SQLite Viewer extension for VS Code](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite).
+After installing, open VS Code, find the `hoopqueens.db` file in your project, and click on it to browse and inspect the database tables and data.